AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 * **Colorama** used for better styling of the terminal UI

 Many thanks to Rory Patrick Sheridan (https://github.com/Ri-Dearg) for his help with project developemen and validation!

+## License

+The Task Management Console is covered by MIT License.
+Details can be found in license.txt file in the root directory.

 **Happy Task managing!**